 Whenever you have surgery, anesthesia helps you get through the procedure without pain.
-While anesthesia acts mostly during the operation, some effects persist afterward.
-The type of effects depends largely on whether you are fully asleep, as in general anesthesia, or you receive regional or local anesthesia.
-Nausea, vomiting and sleepiness are quite common after general anesthesia.
-For all types of anesthesia, most effects resolve within 24 hours after surgery.
+While anesthesia acts mostly during the operation, some effects may persist afterward.
+The types of after-effects depend primarily on whether you are fully asleep -- as with general anesthesia -- or receive regional or local anesthesia.
+Nausea, vomiting and sleepiness are among the most common effects after general anesthesia.
+With all types of anesthesia, most effects resolve within the first 24 hours after surgery.

 Temporary Effects After General Anesthesia

-General anesthesia can produce many effects that are most prominent in the first few hours after awakening.
-They typically disappear within 24 hours, as the anesthesia drugs leave the body.
-If symptoms persist after this, they are usually due to other factors, such as painkillers or the after-effects of surgery itself.
-Common temporary effects include sleepiness, dizziness, difficulty urinating, impaired thinking, nausea and vomiting.
-Difficulty urinating may require temporary insertion of a tube into the bladder.
-Several medications can relieve nausea and vomiting.
+General anesthesia can produce a number of effects that occur primarily in the first few hours after awakening.
+They typically disappear within 24 hours, as anesthesia medications leave the body.
+If symptoms persist after this, they are usually caused by other factors, such as the use of painkillers or the after-effects of surgery itself.
+Common temporary effects include nausea, vomiting, sleepiness, dizziness, difficulty urinating and impaired thinking.
+Difficulty with urination may require insertion of a drainage tube into the bladder.
+Nausea and vomiting are generally treated with medications.

 Short-Term Effects After General Anesthesia

-Some effects can persist a few days after general anesthesia.
-Mild sore throat and hoarseness are possible.
-They are caused by the breathing tube often used during anesthesia, breathing in dry air and anesthesia gases, or being required to not eat or drink before surgery.
-Succinylcholine, an anesthesia muscle relaxant, may produce short-term generalized muscle pain.
+Some effects may persist for a few days after general anesthesia.
+Mild sore throat and hoarseness are common examples of these short-term effects.
+Several factors may contribute to these two symptoms, such as pressure from a breathing tube that is often used during general anesthesia, breathing in dry air and anesthesia gases, and being required to avoid eating or drinking for a period of time before surgery.
+Succinylcholine, an anesthesia muscle relaxant medication, may produce short-term generalized muscle pains.

 Confusion -- known as postoperative delirium -- is another possible short-term effect.
 It is more common in older individuals, especially after major surgery.
-Anesthesia may play a role in the development of postoperative delirium, but other factors likely also contribute, including painkillers, the stress of surgery or being in the hospital.
+Anesthesia may play a role in the development of postoperative delirium, but other factors likely contribute as well, including the use of painkillers, the stress of surgery and simply being in the hospital.

 Long-Term Effects After General Anesthesia

-Long-term effects from general anesthesia are unlikely.
-A possible exception is postoperative cognitive dysfunction -- persistently reduced memory and thinking ability.
-The impairment may be subtle, usually resolves within 3 to 6 months, and is more common in older people and after major surgery.
-Although anesthesia has been suggested as a factor contributing to postoperative cognitive dysfunction, its role is uncertain.
-A February 2014 review article in "Current Opinion in Anaesthesiology" indicated that the main cause is brain inflammation due to surgery itself.
+General anesthesia is very unlikely to cause long-term effects.
+A possible exception is cognitive impairment lasting beyond the first couple days after surgery, known as postoperative cognitive dysfunction (POCD).
+It is characterized by decreased ability to remember and think.
+The impairment is often mild, usually resolves within 3 to 6 months and is more common in older people and after major surgery.
+Although anesthesia has been suggested as a factor contributing to POCD, its role is uncertain.
+Authors of a February 2014 review article in "Current Opinion in Anaesthesiology" indicated that the main cause of POCD is brain inflammation caused by the surgery itself.

 Effects After Regional Anesthesia

-During regional anesthesia, local anesthetic medication is injected at a specific location, producing numbness and muscle weakness in a certain area.
-Spinal anesthesia, for example, involves medication injected into the fluid around the spinal cord to produce numbness and weakness in the lower part of the body.
-After surgery, numbness and weakness persist for a period of time that depends on the injection location and medication used.
-The longest regional anesthetics last up to 24 hours.
+During regional anesthesia, local anesthetic medication is injected at a specific location, producing numbness and muscle weakness in a certain area of the body.
+In spinal anesthesia, for example, local anesthetic is injected into the fluid around the spinal cord to produce numbness and weakness in the lower part of the body.
+After surgery, numbness and weakness persist for a period of time that depends on the location of the injection and the type of anesthetic medication.
+Some forms of regional anesthesia can last up to 24 hours.

 Spinal anesthesia may cause difficulty urinating in the first several hours after surgery until bladder sensation returns.
-It may also produce a headache that is present when sitting or standing but disappears when lying down.
-This headache may last several days.
-Sedative medications are often administered through a vein during regional anesthesia.
-They may cause symptoms similar to, though less severe than, the temporary general anesthesia effects.
+It may also produce a headache -- called a postdural puncture headache -- that is present when sitting or standing but disappears when lying down.
+This headache may persist for several days and can be severe.
+Sedative medications are often injected through a vein when people receive regional anesthesia during surgery.
+These medications may cause symptoms similar to, but generally not as severe as, the temporary effects seen after general anesthesia.

 Effects After Local Anesthesia